MTN-Group/MoMoAPIs_Android_sdk/momo-sdk-test/Readme.md

 # Validate consumer identity

 in this scenario the user can validate the identify of a user by clicking the "validate consumer identity" item

+Expected output of this function is given below

 ## Validate consumer identity - output